|Nutrition Facts (per serving)|

 When making the switch to vodka, skip the cubes and use crushed ice to soften the alcohol and thoroughly blend it with the other flavors.
 It's also an excellent excuse to use a swizzle stick and churn the drink into an easy-drinking, frosty cocktail.
 Whether you swizzle it or stir like normal, the vodka mojito is an ideal summertime cocktail that can be adapted to taste with as many variations as its famous rum counterpart.

-5 to 8 fresh mint leaves, torn
+5 to 8 torn fresh mint leaves, plus whole leaves for garnish

 3/4 ounce freshly squeezed lime juice, from 1/2 lime